nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a customer while all customers are being shown
     1. Prerequisites: List all customers using the `list` command.
 Multiple customers in the list.
     1. Test case: `delcus 1`<br>
        1. Expected: First contact is deleted from the list.
 Details of the deleted customer shown in the status message.
-Timestamp in the status bar is updated.
     1. Test case: `delcus 0`<br>
        1. Expected: No customer is deleted.
 Error details shown in the status message.
-Status bar remains the same.
     1. Other incorrect delete commands to try: `delcus`, `delcus x`, `...` (where x is larger than the list size)<br>
        1. Expected: Similar to previous.